Find answers to our most commonly asked questions about van leasing.

 It is possible to end your agreement early, but you will be liable to pay a penalty charge.
 The amount this is will depend on how long you’ve got left on your contract and the finance provider.

-If you are returning your van to the finance company at the end of your lease, it will be inspected for damage.
-Inspections are carried out following the industry standard fair wear and tear guides as laid out by the BVRLA (the British Vehicle Rental and Leasing Association).
+When returning your van to the finance company at the end of your lease, it will be inspected for damage.
+Each finance company provides its own guidelines as to what is acceptable wear and tear, based on the age and mileage of the vehicle.

 If you return your van and it has any damage that falls outside of these guidelines, you will be liable to pay for it in the form of lease-end penalty charges.

-For more information, visit our Van Fair Wear and Tear Guide.
+You can find out more in our Van Fair Wear and Tear Guide.